-- An 'open door policy' parents welcome to make an appointment at any time - Partnership between parents and teachers we will communicate regularly and will offer termly parent's consultation evenings. - Regular meetings between class teachers and leadership team including the SENDCO will track pupil's progress.
-Any concerns, interventions or changes of interventions will be discussed with parents by the Assistant Headteacher-Inclusion SENDCO
+- An 'open door policy' parents welcome to make an appointment at any time - Partnership between parents and teachers we will communicate regularly and will offer termly parent's consultation evenings. - Regular meetings between class teachers and leadership team, including the SENDCO will track pupil's progress.
+Any concerns, interventions or changes of interventions will be discussed with parents by the class teacher, Assistant Headteacher-Inclusion SENDCO or phase leader.

-If your child has an EHC plan there will be formal meetings where progress is reported and recorded
+If your child has an EHC plan there will be formal meetings where progress is reported and recorded during an Annual Review.